TamasNeumer/Ph03nix-InterviewPrep/Misc/CleanCode_and_CodingStandard.md

 - Maximum number of chars in a line should be limited to 80 but max 120.
 - "Space" should be added to operations that have lower "rank" (+,-), but no space to operations that have higher rank ( * , / )
 - Use an auto-formatter. (clang / google style for C++)

+## Objects and Datastructures
+- Keep your variables private, so that clients won't depend on it.
+- The goal of abstraction is **not** that you have getters and setters to your private data, but that you **abstract the essence** of your class.
+- Objects hide their members behind abstractions and provide functions that operate on this private data.
+Data structures provide public members and have no function.
+- Procedural code (code using data structures) makes it easy to add new functions without changing the existing data structures.
+OO code, on the other hand, makes it easy to add new classes without changing existing functions.
+- Procedural code makes it hard to add new data structures because all the functions must change.
+OO code makes it hard to add new functions because all the classes must change.
+- Law of Demeter ("One dot rule"): The method should not invoke methods on objects that are returned by any of the allowed functions.
+In other words, talk to friends, not to strangers.

+## Error handling
+- Instead of Error-Codes use exceptions, says Martin.
+However many C++ standards avoid using exceptions...
+- Don't return nullptr back, as the client has to check it every time!

+## Boundaries
+- Wrap the third party library.
+- Instead of learn by doing learn by testing --> write tests for the 3rd party library, and this also enbales you to see  if the 3rd party library breaks your code on a library update.
+- "It’s better to depend on something you control than on something you don’t control, lest it end up controlling you."

+## Classes
+- Avoid public members
+- Avoid class-names as "Processor", "Manager", "Super" etc., as these usually have already more than one responsibility.
+- Be able to summarize your class with the words: "If", "Adnd", "But", "or"
+- **Single responsibility principle**
+- Writing small calsses enables extension istead of modification.